jm12138/teco-ultralytics/docs/en/yolov5/tutorials/tips_for_best_training_results.md

 ## Model Selection

-Larger models like YOLOv5x and [YOLOv5x6](https://github.com/ultralytics/yolov5/releases/tag/v5.0) will produce better results in nearly all cases, but have more parameters, require more CUDA memory to train, and are slower to run.
+Larger models like YOLOv5x and [YOLOv5x6](https://github.com/ultralytics/yolov5/releases/tag/v5.0) will produce better results in nearly all cases, but have more parameters, require more SDAA memory to train, and are slower to run.
 For **mobile** deployments we recommend YOLOv5s/m, for **cloud** deployments we recommend YOLOv5l/x.
 See our README [table](https://github.com/ultralytics/yolov5#pretrained-checkpoints) for a full comparison of all models.

 <p align="center"><img width="700" alt="YOLOv5 Models" src="https://github.com/ultralytics/yolov5/releases/download/v1.0/model_comparison.png"></p>